Bigfoot: Worth Investigating?

 I wanted to take a moment and thank everyone who has supported me and my new series.
 While most of the feedback has been very positive, I’d like to address the criticism and sometimes personal attacks that I have received, particularly from other scientists, who do not feel Bigfoot is a topic worthy of investigation.
 I approached this investigation as a scientist and an anthropologist, not a Bigfoot enthusiast.

 I don’t accept things in the absence of evidence, but I strongly believe that if you want to be a part of a scientific discovery, you have to be willing to take risks.
 I like to take risks.
 Exploration is foundational to science.
 I have always been interested in the exploratory part of science.
 I gravitate toward controversial questions because I find them more interesting.
 From the onset, my scientific career has been driven by the challenge of looking for obscure and unknown species.
-This ultimately led to my co-discovery of several of the world’s smallest primates, as well as being the first scientist to photograph and study several others.
+This ultimately led to my co-discovery of the world’s smallest primate, as well as being the first scientist to photograph and study several other primates that had never been studied and rarely seen.

 The age-old legend of Bigfoot, coupled with the more than 10,000 modern day accounts, captures my curiosity.
 I especially have high respect for Native American people and their accounts.
 And to quote one of my heroes, Jane Goodall, “the notion of Bigfoot cannot be dismissed.
 I’m a romantic,” Goodall replied, when asked if she thought Bigfoot existed.
 “I would like Bigfoot to exist.
 I’ve met people who swear they’ve seen Bigfoot.
 I think the interesting thing is every single continent there is an equivalent of Bigfoot or Sasquatch.
 There’s the Yeti, the Yowie in Australia, the Chinese Wildman, and on and on and on.
 I’ve heard stories from people who, you have to believe them.
 So there’s something.
 I don’t know what it is.”
 Some will argue that it has been “proven by countless investigations that Bigfoot doesn’t exist, and therefore this is a waste of time”.
 In my humble and professional opinion, both of those statements are false.